On analytic contravariant functors on free groups: The explicit equivalence via

 \begin{nota} (Cf. \cite[Section 5]{PV}.)
 Let $\Phi :\mathbf{Hopf}_\kring^{\mathrm{cocom}}\rightarrow \fcatk[\gr\op]$, $H \mapsto \Phi H$, denote the functor from cocommutative Hopf algebra over $\kring$ to functors on $\gr\op$, where $\Phi H$ is the associated exponential functor (see the following Remark). \end{nota}

 \begin{rem} The structure of $\Phi H$, for $H$ a cocommutative Hopf algebra over $\kring$, is as follows.
 For $n \in \nat$,

 The action of morphisms of $\gr\op$ is induced by the Hopf algebra structure of $H$ and place permutations of the tensor product.
-It is determined by the following identifications (this is related to Pirashvili's identification of the PROP corresponding to bialgebras \cite{MR1928233}):
+By Lemma \ref{lem:generating_gr}, the action is determined by the following identifications:

 \begin{enumerate} \item $\Phi H (\fg_0) \rightarrow \Phi (H) (\fg_1)\rightarrow \Phi H (\fg_0) $ induced by the canonical $\fg_0 = \{e\} \rightarrow \fg_1 \rightarrow \{e \}= \fg_0$ are respectively the unit and counit $\kring \rightarrow H \rightarrow \kring$; \item $\Phi H (\fg_1) \rightarrow \Phi H (\fg_1)$ induced by $\fg_1 \stackrel{(-)^{-1}}{\rightarrow } \fg_1$ is the Hopf algebra conjugation $\chi : H\op \rightarrow H$; \item $\Phi H (\fg_1) \rightarrow \Phi H (\fg_2)$ induced by the fold map $\fg_2 \cong \fg_1 \star \fg_1 \rightarrow \fg_1$ is the coproduct $H \rightarrow H^{\otimes 2}$; \item $\Phi H (\fg_2) \rightarrow \Phi H (\fg_1)$ induced by the morphism $\fg_1 \rightarrow \fg_2$ sending the generator of $\fg_1$ to the group product $x_1 x_2$, where $x_i$ denotes the generator of the $i$th copy of $\fg_1$ in $\fg_2 \cong \fg_1 \star \fg_1$, is the product $H \otimes H \rightarrow H$. \end{enumerate} \end{rem}